 The Public Response to Deepfakes

 The start of 2020 came with a clear shift in response to deepfake technology, when Facebook announced a ban on manipulated videos and images on their platforms.
 Facebook said it would remove AI-edited content likely to mislead people, but added the ban doesn’t include parody or satire.
 Lawmakers, however, are skeptical as to whether the ban goes far enough to address the root problem: the ongoing spread of disinformation.

 The speed and ease with which a deepfake can be made and deployed, as shown in this article by Ars Technica, have many worried about misuse in the near future, especially with an election on the horizon for the U.S. Many in America, including military leaders, have also weighed in with worries about the speed and ease with which the tech can be used.
 These concerns are heightened by the knowledge that deepfake technology is improving and becoming more accessible.

 This news is the latest in a series of initiatives to detect and regulate deepfake releases.
 Exactly how to handle them is an ongoing discussion.
-Twitter announced in November that it intended to draft a deepfakes policy.
+Twitter announced in November of 2019 that it intended to draft a deepfakes policy.
 Facebook released the largest known dataset of deepfakes, which includes more than 100,000 clips produced with 3,426 actors and a range of existing face-swapping techniques.
 Google, too, has contributed a dataset of deepfakes for the purposes of developing better technology to detect them.